informalsystems/quint/doc/adr004-effect-system.md

 The motivation for this form is to help writing effect signatures for operators that care only about the read or the update part of some effect.
-For example, the `or` operator representing disjunction in TNT takes expressions with the identical updates, but doesn't have any restrictions on the read part.
+For example, the `or` operator representing disjunction in Quint takes expressions with the identical updates, but doesn't have any restrictions on the read part.
 Ensuring this normal form allows us to write its signature as `(Read[r1] & Update[u], Read[r2] & Update[u]) => Read[r1 ∪ r2] & Update[u]`.